learn-co-curriculum/dsc-statistical-power-lab/README.md

 As above, perform the following

 * Initialize an empty array for storing results
-* initiliaze a list for storing samplesize x power summary
+* initialize a list for storing sample size x power summary
-* While current power is less than target power
+* While current power is less than the target power
     * Generate distributions for control and experimental groups using given statistics (as before)
     * Run a t-test and store results
     * Calculate current power
     * Output current sample size and power calculated for inspection
-    * Store results: Sample size , power
+    * Store results: Sample size, power
     * increase the sample size by 1 and repeat